ninbura/windows/readme.md

 - look for the following drivers on your motherboard's support/driver page
 - audio drivers
-  - usually labeled as realtek
+  - usually labeled as Realtek
   - only grab latest version, don't need mulitple motherboard audio drivers
 - intel chipset drivers (intel cpus only)
   - there may be multiple "chipset" style drivers